thomasfredericks/MicroOsc/README.md

 - **MicroOsc** : the base class
 - **MicroOscMessage** : a received OSC message

-## Initialisation
+## Initialization

 There are currently 2 supported transport protocols.
 Serial (with SLIP) and UDP.
-The 2 versions are identical except for their initilisation.
+The 2 versions are identical except for their initialization.

 ### OSC SLIP